daisyUniverse/fontz/README.md

 1. open your base TTF in **FontForge**
 2. `Element` -> `Bitmap Strikes Available` -> Set pixel sizes to desired render size
    - You may need to remove all the glyphs you don't need in order for this to work.
 You can do this by:
    - Selecting the Glyphs you want to keep, going to `Edit` -> `Selection` -> `Invert Selection`, and then going to `Encoding` -> `Detatch and Remove Glyphs`

 3. `Element` -> `Regenerate Bitmap Glyphs` -> Same size, select 'All Glyphs' on the dropdown on the top of the dialogue window
-4. `File` -> `Generate Fonts` (should have all the right settings already, save it as a .BDF
+4. `File` -> `Generate Fonts` ( should have all the right settings already, save it as a .BDF )
    - (set number it asks to 72)

+---
 5. Open the .BDF in **Bits'N'Picas**
 6. `File` -> `Export`
 7. Pixel Width & Pixel height = 100
-8. Export
+8. Export!

+Remember to only ever render the font as the baked resolution, or an interger multiple of it (ie 8->16->32) or else you will get artifacts

 # Font resources